IKKNIGHT/TemplatePluginSpigot/README.md

 ## Usage

-To use this template for developing your own plugin:
+To use this template for developing your plugin:

 1. Clone or download this repository.
 2. Customize the code in `Main.java` to add your desired functionality.